quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 support retry, that document MUST specify how version negotiation (both compatible and incompatible) interacts with retry during a handshake that requires both.
-For example, that could be accomplished by having the server send a Retry packet first and validating the client's IP address before attempting compatible version negotiation.
-In that scenario the Retry packet would be sent using the original version.
+For example, that could be accomplished by having the server send a Retry packet in the original version first and therefore validating the client's IP address before attempting compatible version negotiation.
+If both versions support authenticating Retry packets, the compatibility defition needs to define how to authenticate the Retry in the negotiated version handshake even though the Retry itself was sent using the original version.

+## Interaction with TLS resumption

+QUIC version 1 uses TLS 1.3, which supports session resumption by sending session tickets in one connection that can be used in a later connection; see
+{{Section 2.2 of ?RFC8446}}.
+New versions that also use TLS 1.3 SHOULD mandate that their session tickets are rightly scoped to one version of QUIC; i.e., require that clients not use them across version and that servers validate this client requirement.

-# Interaction with 0-RTT
+## Interaction with 0-RTT

 QUIC version 1 allows sending data from the client to the server during the handshake, by using 0-RTT packets.
 If a future document wishes to define